httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 digital signatures, in order to protect the desired parts of an HTTP exchange in whole or in part.

-## Brief history of integrity header fields
+## A Brief History of Integrity Header Fields

 The Content-MD5 header field was originally introduced to provide integrity, but HTTP/1.1 ([RFC7231], Appendix B) obsoleted it: